ppgcourseUB/ppgcourse2023/Maximum_Likelihood.Miquel_Arnedo_Gemma_Martinez_Rosa_Fernandez/Readme.md

 # MAXIMUM LIKELIHOOD

-**Instructors**: Miquel Arnedo, Gemma I. Martínez Redondo & Rosa Fernández
+**Instructors**: Jesus Lozano-Fernandez & Mattia Giacomelli

-If you have any questions, contact us at marnedo@ub.edu or rosa.fernandez@ibe.upf-csic.es
+If you have any questions, contact us at jesus.lozano@ub.edu or mattia.giacomelli@bristol.ac.uk

 ***
 ## Context